 - an inflammation linked to cancer called paraneoplastic optic neuropathy

-The following tests can help rule out other conditions.
+The following tests can help rule out these conditions, helping doctors diagnose NMO:

 - Lumbar puncture test, or spinal tap: These collect a small amount of fluid from the brain and spinal cord.
-Results will indicate high levels of white blood cells and the presence of specific proteins linked to NMO or other conditions.
+Results can show high levels of white blood cells and the presence of specific proteins linked to NMO.

-- Depression: The mental strain of living with NMO, especially if symptoms are severe, can lead to clinical depression.
+- Depression: The strain of living with NMO, especially if the symptoms are severe, can lead to depression.

-- Fragile bones: Long-term steroid therapy can lead to osteoporosis.
-Tiny pores occur in the bones, making them weak and prone to fracture.
+- Fragile bones: Long-term steroid therapy can lead to osteoporosis, which weakens the bones and makes them prone to fracture.

-- Paralysis: People with NMO that severely damages the spinal cord can cause limb paralysis.
+- Paralysis: If NMO severely damages the spinal cord, it can cause limb paralysis.

-- Vision loss: Permanent loss of vision can occur, due to severe damage to the optic nerve.
+- Vision loss: Permanent loss of vision can stem from severe damage to the optic nerve.

-The likelihood of complications and the outlook of a person with the condition depend on the severity of the initial attack and the number of relapses.
-The age a person is when they first experience the condition also contributes.
+The likelihood of complications depends on the severity of the initial episode of NMO and the number of relapses.